 What are the symptoms of behavioural problems?

-After meeting many families that are affected by a child’s emotional disregulation, there are some common elements that are prevalent.
+After meeting many families that are affected by a child’s emotional dysregulation, there are some common elements that are prevalent.
 Most symptoms of behavioural problems present themselves in a child’s anger, aggression, frustration, and inappropriate emotional responses.
 These responses can be seen as blow-ups or tantrums which may or may not include physical escalation.

-How to deal with child’s misbehaviour?
+How to deal with a child’s misbehaviour?

 A lot of parents struggle with this question.
 “How do I deal with my child’s bad behaviour?”
 The answer to this very common question is not what most parents expect to hear.
 Engage in a dynamic shift in parenting itself!
 Do not blame or look at the child as the problem; rather, look at the environment and elements around the child that are affecting them.
 Then and only then look to treat the underlying causes for a child’s behavioural problems.